ARM-software/vscode-arm-debugger/README.md

 1. Open the project that you want to work on.

-1. Click the **Arm Tools** status bar item and select **Add Arm Tools Configuration to Workspace** in the drop-down list at the top of the window.
+1. Click the **Arm Tools** status bar indicator and select **Add Arm Tools Configuration to Workspace** in the drop-down list at the top of the window.

     A visual editor opens where you can select the tools you need.

 1. Select the latest version available for **Arm Debugger** and select the other tools you require.

-    A `vcpkg-configuration.json` file is added to your project and the tools that you selected are included in the file.
+    The extension adds a `vcpkg-configuration.json` file to your project and includes the tools that you selected in the file.
 You can also update the file manually.
 Click the `vcpkg-configuration.json` tab to display the file contents.

     For example, the following file activates the Arm Debugger engine.
+In this configuration, vcpkg resolves `*` to the latest Arm Debugger version available.

     ```json
     {